1PSA/gitlearn/readme.txt

-Git is a distributed version control system.
+Git is are a distributed version control system.
-Git is free software.
+Git is are free software.